hoytech/quadrable/README.md

 * Broadcast from a satellite
 * Embedded in a blockchain

-The purpose of using a tree structure is so that the size a proof is proportional to the depth of the tree, and not the total number of leaves.
+The purpose of using a tree structure is so that the size of a proof is proportional to the depth of the tree, and not the total number of leaves.

 ### Proofs and witnesses